 - Can the person follow my child’s routine?

 - Is the caregiver trained on communicating with a special needs child?

-Engage in positive self-talk
+Engage in Positive Self-Talk

 - I am a wonderful parent.

-- I will see my baby soon.
+- I will see my baby in just a few hours.

-Understand that it is good for your child
+Understand That it is Good for Your Child

-- Childcare is good for both parents and children because it gives them a break from each other and helps avoid burnout.
+- Childcare is good for both parents and children because it gives them a break from each other and helps avoid caregiver burnout.